 Can you put a waist trainer in the washer?

-Because the waist trainer is so fragile, it is not advised to be cleaned in a washer.
+Because the corset is so fragile, it is not advised to be cleaned in a washer.
 The hooks and clasps can potentially become entangled and snap, or the inner flexible steel bones might break and tear the cloth from the inside.

 Some waist trainers are constructed of latex and include steel bones within.
 Some are lined with a material called Neoprene.
 It is a synthetic rubber that keeps its elasticity across a variety of temperatures.
 Neoprene is a highly sensitive substance, which is why it should never be washed or dried in a machine.

 Avoid using liquid soap to cleanse your workout waist trainer since certain detergents include chlorine, ethanol, dyes, and perfumes that might harm the material.
 If you must use detergent, choose an all-natural or weak cleanser.
 But it would be much better to use shower gel, soft shampoos, or baby shampoo.

 Although Velcro on waist trainers is beneficial and convenient, it may be pretty aggravating when they no longer stick well.
 Usually, the cause is that the glue wears off gradually over time, or there could be a lot of dust collected in the Velcro, making it hard to secure tightly.

 More info in the post: best fat burner waist trainer.